blocksedit/starter-page-components/README.md

 # Starter Page Components
-### HTML design system of standard web content components
+### HTML design system of standard web content components based on hundreds of real-world websites

-Made for building brochure sites, landing pages, and digital forms.
+Made for building brochure sites, landing pages, content articles, and digital forms.
 With common patterns that can be mixed and matched for any type of web page.

 ### Features ###
 - Responsive across screen sizes